Refinitiv/refinitiv-ui/documents/src/pages/elements/password-field.md

 ### Custom Validation

-For advance use cases, apps can control validation and error state of the field manually.
-Do not set `maxLength`, `minLength` & `pattern` validation constraint, then validate the field and update `error` property as needed.
+For advance use cases, default validation and error state of the field can be overridden.
+To do this, make sure that `maxLength`, `minLength` and `pattern` are not set, then validate with your customised validation logic and update `error` property accordingly.

 ::